 Calcium has several important functions.

-- helping build strong bones and teeth
+- helping build bones and keep teeth healthy

 - regulating muscle contractions, including your heartbeat